By Jodi Mailander Farrell

 HUMAN & GLOBAL RIGHTS

 Cinema Verde International Film Festival started in 2009 at The Hippodrome Theatre in Gainesville to raise awareness of environmental concerns and sustainable solutions.
-Held in February, the three-day festival features more than 40 films about climate, water, waste, energy food and other issues, with an accompanying EcoFair.
+Held in April, the three-day festival features more than 40 films about climate, water, waste, energy food and other issues, with an accompanying EcoFair.

-Global Peace Film Festival, held in September in Orlando, is dedicated to films as catalysts for change and conflict resolution without violence.
+Global Peace Film Festival, held in September and October in Orlando, is dedicated to films as catalysts for change and conflict resolution without violence.
 The films it presents take on such issues as human trafficking, historic and modern-day wars, fair and equitable trade, and domestic violence.

 KIDS AND FAMILIES